lextm/jekyll-theme-chirpy/_posts/2010-5-3-environment-preparation-for-sandcastle-and-microsoft-help-2.md

 On my computer, Resources.HxC is here, C:\Program Files (x86)\Visual Studio 2005 SDK\2007.02\VisualStudioIntegration\Archive\HelpIntegration\Resources.HxS

 If you use Sandcastle Help File Builder then it may report Sandcastle is too old.
-That’s because VS2005 SDK ships a very old version of Sandcastle.
+That's because VS2005 SDK ships a very old version of Sandcastle.
 Please download the suggested version and then manually configure SHFB to use the new version.

 References: